How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 As essential as it is to give negative feedback, it is equally important to ensure that the emotional weight of your criticisms doesn't damage your relationship.
 The more constructive your criticism, the better the chances of receiving it as intended.

-Remember that receiving and giving constructive feedback is essential to professional growth and development and can result in increased effectiveness and performance.
+Receiving and giving constructive feedback is essential to professional growth and development and can result in increased effectiveness and performance.
 You can implore feedback tools to enhance the effectiveness of your criticism.
 However, giving negative feedback requires caution, concern for the other person's viewpoint, and an emphasis on finding solutions to the immediate problem.

 Create a climate that encourages honest and open communication and produces positive outcomes by using emotional intelligence and keeping your email uplifting.